Fruitful-Network-Development/webDZ/srv/compose/platform/flask-bff/REAMME.md

 The facilitator is the beneficiary profile that is used as the admin console, and the principle user of which is considered the admin user.

+We always find the facilitator information deffined at the beggining of the file, `HERE`.
+For the given positions:
+   -

 ---